stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

   restoreSize: 6Gi
 ```

+Here, `spec.snapshotContentName` field specifies the name of the `VolumeSnapshotContent` crd.
+It also represents the actual snapshot name that has been saved in GCP.
-If we navigate to the `Snapshots` in the GCS navigation menu, we will see snapshots has been stored successfully.
+If we navigate to the `Snapshots` in the GCP navigation menu, we will see snapshot `snapcontent-912b1ad2-90f9-11e9-bd3e-42010a800011` has been stored successfully.

 <p align="center">
   <img alt="Stash Backup Flow" src="/docs/images/v1beta1/backends/volumesnapshot/statefulset.png">